rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

 1. Install ToolUniverse
 2. Choose an embedding service (OpenAI, Azure, Hugging Face, or local)
 3. Build your **collection** — your searchable library
 4. Create an **agent tool JSON** that points to it
+5. Install your tool so ToolUniverse/Codex auto-detects it
-5. (Optional) Share it via Hugging Face for others to use
+6. (Optional) Share it via Hugging Face for others to use

 ---